BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ### 3. Casey Changes Up His Software Releases [Chained Changes]

-> _Problem Solved:_ Casey wants to change up signers over time in a way that's organic and continue to allow for simple validation.
+> _Problem Solved:_ Casey wants to change signers over time in a way that's organic and continues to allow for simple validation.

 A few years on, Bill leaves software programming for a lucrative career in television and lectures.
 Though Omar is maintaining the software on his own at this point, Casey wants to ensure that the software still is signed by multiple parties to allow for more robust validation.
 So he takes over as release manager, checking the software prior to release and adding his own signature.